kamiKAC/FroniusToSolcast/README.md

 # FroniusToSolcast
-Scripts to send production data to Solcast.com and fetch production forecast to mySQL database
+Scripts to send PV production data to Solcast.com and fetch production forecast to mySQL database

 ## Sending data to Solcast
 <ul>